eduvpn/vpn-server-node/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.0.5

+- A new configuration option `useVpnDaemon` that takes a boolean was added to `config.php`.
+It will make sure the "managementIp" is *always* `127.0.0.1` as the VPN daemon running on the node will listen on the public address, protected using TLS.
+The default is `false`.

 ## 2.0.4

 - The configuration option `profileList` in `config.php` was added which takes